We care, and it shows!

 Hiring a Tampa nursing home abuse lawyer won’t change what has happened to a resident.
-Nonetheless, a lawsuit can prevent such incidents from happening in the future by holding them accountable.
+Nonetheless, a lawsuit can prevent such incidents from happening in the future by holding assisted living facilities accountable.
 If you think that a loved one or elderly relative is suffering from abuse at the hands of nursing home staff, look for signs that confirm your suspicions.

 Don’t hesitate to give us a call if you think that a loved one has suffered from neglect at a Tampa nursing home and you need help identifying certain signs.
 We can guide you through the legal process and its terms.

 The Causes of Tampa Nursing Home Abuse and Neglect

 The issue of nursing home abuse in Tampa doesn’t imply that all of them are unsafe.
 Many provide proper healthcare to residents.
 But some have a goal of making profits rather than looking after residents.
 In such cases, they compromise on resident healthcare to make a profit on purpose.

 They make a willful decision of putting money before residents health.
 For them, the only cost of running a nursing home is to pay employees.
 As a result, they hire limited staff on purpose to reduce the expense of paying their nursing home staff.

 Reducing the Number of Employees on a Shift